shinesolutions/aem-helloworld/README.md

 ## Content

+This project is an AEM package that must be deployed on the author instance and its respective publish instances.

-This project will provide a single authorable page at `/content/helloworld`.
+ It will provide a single authorable page at `/content/helloworld`.

 ## Building